 Each year approximately 100 students are offered admission to Williamson College of the Trades.
 Admission is open to all qualifying young men, but special consideration is given to those who come from families of financial need and would otherwise not be able to further their education.

 Admission is based on the following criteria:

 - General Requirements

-Candidates must be able-bodied, single males without children, in good health, and must not have reached their 20th birthday prior to the first day of June of the year they wish to enter the college.
+Applicants must be able to meet the physical demands of the College’s curriculum, which focuses on developing both a strong mind and body for work in the trades.
+Applicants must also not have reached their 20th birthday prior to the first day of June of the year they wish to enter the college.
 All applicants must be legal residents of the United States.
 Williamson does not discriminate on the basis of race, color, creed, religion, or ethnic background.

 - Family Financial Condition